 One of my last games with Dad, as his memory thinned and tore like silly putty tugged too far, was to remember the three close relatives of the llama.
 Alpaca was easy—that one stayed in his mind the longest.
 Both of us had to think for a minute before Vicuna came to mind.
 But, two years before his last salting, Guanaco was out of his brain for good.
 What quiet storms inundate the hemispheres of eroding memory, where once-anchored words float free?

 We last salted Dad nine years ago, when he was 89.
 My sister and I drove him from his assisted living apartment to Florida’s Honeymoon Island State Park, a placid shoreline where the sand ramps gently down to the Gulf of Mexico.
 Dad’s legs were swollen with edema and his toes were numb with diabetes.
 A swim in salt water was on the far margins of his ability, but his face bloomed with delight when we suggested the outing.
 I can’t remember the last time I salted!
 Oh, girls, that would be wonderful!

 We held on to each other as he lumbered across a boardwalk toward the water.
 He listed to the left, a ship without ballast, rolling along on tender feet no longer accustomed to sunlight or the pressure of wood planks.
 White sand glowed down to the water, its shine extending to an infinite horizon.
 Sea gulls hung in the humid air as tiny waves brushed our ankles.
 We held Dad until he was hip deep, then let him go.
-He reclined into the water with a deep sigh and became graceful as he floated, his arms floating around him like wings.
+He reclined into the water with a deep sigh, his arms floating around him like wings.